-Aluminium hydroxide is an inorganic compound made up of aluminum ion and hydroxide ion.
-It is an amphoteric compound which means it can act as an acid as well as the base.
+Aluminium hydroxide is an inorganic compound made up of aluminium ion and hydroxide ions.
+It is an amphoteric compound which means it can act as an acid as well as a base.
 Aluminium hydroxide minerals occur in nature.
 It holds the property of an antacid.
 The IUPAC name of the aluminium hydroxide is Aluminium trioxide.

 Al + N₂ → AlN

 Aluminium reacts with the oxygen gas and forms aluminium trioxide also known as alumina.

 Aluminium reacts with hydrochloric acid and forms aluminium trichloride as a product and hydrogen gas as a byproduct.
 This aluminium trichloride is used in the preparation of aluminium hydroxide gels.

 Aluminium reacts with the dilute sodium hydroxide solution and forms aluminium trihydroxide.
 This molecule is amphoteric in nature.
 Therefore, it further reacts with the dilute sodium hydroxide solution and forms sodium meta illuminate aa a product and hydrogen gas as a byproduct.

 Al + NaOH (dil) → Al(OH)₃ → Na[Al(OH)₄] + H₂

 Aluminium hydroxide reacts with the water molecules and forms a solution.
 This reaction can be used to clear drains.
 This reaction is also used to remove the obstructions from the drainage pipe.